Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

 which maps $\{R_{i}\}$ to the Gromov-Hausdorff limit.
-Furthermore, we proved that $r$ and $t$ are compatible in the sense that underlying graph of $t(\{R_{i}\})$ is (possibly contraction of) the dual graph of the limit stable curve $r(\{R_{i}\})$.
+Furthermore, we proved that $r$ and $t$ are compatible in the sense that the underlying graph of $t(\{R_{i}\})$ is a contraction of the dual graph of the limit stable curve $r(\{R_{i}\})$.

 On the other hand, in the recent paper \cite{ACP} by Abramovich-Caporaso-Payne, the following is proved.